Norah Olembo: Early life, education, and family

 Norah Khadzini Ngaira was born on 10 June 1941, at the Friends Mission Hospital in Kaimosi in British Kenya to Berita Khasoha and Benjamin Shitsugane Ngaira.
 Her mother, who completed her school education at Standard 8 of primary school, raised the couple's eight daughters and three sons.
 Her father was a teacher and Quaker missionary of the East African Church of Friends and the family lived on the Kaimosi Missionary Station.
 Ngaira attended Kaimosi Friends Primary School and became head girl.
 She wanted to attend the African Girls' High School, the top girls' school in Kenya at the time, but instead was admitted in 1960 to the new Butere Girls High School.
 She took O-level courses in biology, as other subjects were not available.
 She said that at the time, she had "never heard of chemistry and physics" because the only STEM courses taught to girls were math and biology.
 After passing her O-level examination, the Friends Church in Kaimosi gave Ngaira a scholarship to attend The Mount School in York, England, between 1962 and 1964.
 At The Mount, she studied biology, chemistry, English, and physics and became captain of the girls' hockey team.
 After passing her A-level examination, Ngaira was accepted at University College, Nairobi (now the University of Nairobi) to study botany, chemistry, and zoology.

+Olembo analyses protein bands with a densitometer to find out what factors in the insect blood in the gut and salivary glands control the development of the sleeping sickness parasite.

 During her studies, Ngaira met Reuben Olembo, a guest lecturer from Makerere College in Kampala, Uganda, who was originally from the Vihiga District in Kenya.
 They began dating, and married in 1968.
 In the meantime, they wrote letters, while she continued her studies.
 She earned a bachelor of science and began her master's degree work in zoology under her mentor Thomas Risley Odhiambo, a Kenyan entomologist.
 After her marriage Olembo had twins, Kenneth and Caroline, and later two more daughters, Lynnette and Lilian.
 Her master's studies, completed in 1972, focused on tsetse fly digestion, a theme which carried over into her PhD thesis.
 Upon completing her PhD, Olembo earned a post-doctoral degree in biochemistry and another in molecular biology from the University of London.
 During her studies, she became interested in crop production technology, specifically on how local villagers could modify the climatic condition by using greenhouses to extend production seasons.
 She taught local women to use technology to produce high-value crops such as bananas and vegetables.